Canada geese in Massachusetts

 If you destroy or take eggs from a nest, the gees will continue to lay eggs and replace the missing ones.
 It is illegal to destroy eggs of most bird species, including Canada geese.

-You can apply for a special permit to addle eggs or destroy geese nests on your property.
+You can apply for a special permit to addle eggs or destroy geese nests on your property (application to apply for a permit can be found below).
 Addling is shaking, puncturing, or freezing eggs and returning them to the nest.
 Dipping the eggs in corn oil is the simplest and most common approach.
 Breaking up the eggs is often ineffective because geese will just lay more eggs.

 The presence of Canada geese is not enough reason to get a permit to addle eggs.
 There must be a reasonable basis for addling eggs, such as property damage.